batuhansacofficial/TaskTracker/README.md

 Tasks are stored in `tasks.json`.

 ## Common Issues
-- If you encounter issues with the `tasks.json` file, delete it, and the application will create a new one.
+If you encounter issues with the `tasks.json` file, delete it, and the application will create a new one.

+## Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or bug fixes.